williamk96/memories/README.md

 # 30 May 2022
 I set up a basic MERN app with the intent of learning JavaScript frameworks.
-The project is based of the "memories" project by JavaScript Mastery on YouTube.
-The reason for this basis is that in the end when the POAM Database is finished, one will interact with it as if it is a kind of Social Media.
-POAMs are created for the purpose of systematically executing Information Assurance Vulnerability Management.
-It requires the ability to create POAM items with certain properties (Columns), some of which are changable and some are unchangable, show who to contact to discuss said POAM items, and store POAM items in a central location so all Analysts with jurisdiction on the applicable Information Systems may collaborate on all POAM items.
+This is based of the "memories" project by JavaScript Mastery on YouTube.

 ## Design Overview